homiak/waterdragon/README.md

 # Draigh-uisge means in Scottish Gaelic a Water Dragon.

-**Water Dragons:** The mod introduces two types of Water Dragons - the Pure Water Dragon and the Rare Water Dragon.
+**Water Dragons:** The mod introduces tree types of Dragons - the Pure Water Dragon, the Rare Water Dragon and the Scottish Dragon.
 These Dragons inhabit their Water Nests, each with unique abilities and characteristics.

-**Draconic Blocks:** The mod features various decorative and functional blocks, including Draconic Bricks, slabs, stairs, and more.
+**Draconic Blocks:** The mod features various decorative and functional blocks, including Draconic Bricks, Draconic Stone, and more.

-**Water-Forged Draconic Armour:** Gather the Water-Forged Draconic Steel material and craft powerful armor to protect you during battles.
+**Water-Forged Draconic Armour:** Forge the Water-Forged Draconic Steel material and craft powerful armor to protect you during battles.

 ## Installation
 Standard installation via Minetest Mod Menu, or just from ContentDB.